 Each year, PEAK seeks volunteers to commit to mentoring a student one-on-one for four years.
 We also have regular opportunities for volunteers to serve as a "mentor for a day" for one of our scholars.
 We would love to provide you with materials to promote volunteering with PEAK.

-Over 20% of PEAK's budget each year is raised at our signature breakfast event in April.
-Click here to learn more.
+More than 20% of PEAK's budget each year is raised at our signature breakfast event held in April.